tbjoseph/Graph-ADT/README.md

 * make compile_test: Runs a compile test.

 ## Project Features
 * Directed Graph Implementation.
-Implements a data structure to store a directed graph with functionalities to add/remove vertices and edges, and check graph properties like vertex existence and edge weight.
+Implements a data structure to store a directed graph with functionalities to add/remove vertices and edges, and checks graph properties like vertex existence and edge weight.
 * Prim’s Algorithm.
 Extends the Graph class to include Prim’s algorithm to compute a minimum spanning tree starting from a specified vertex.
 * Dijkstra’s Algorithm.
 Further extends the Graph class to implement Dijkstra’s algorithm for computing the shortest paths from a specified source vertex to all other vertices.